 What is even more concerning is the reason for outsourcing software development.
 In a study by a leading consulting company Deloitte, the main objective (70%) for outsourcing software development is to save money.
 The least essential goal is, surprisingly enough, agility.

-In other words, companies seem not to care much about agility as a fundamental strategy.
+In other words, companies do not care much about agility as a fundamental strategy.

 This insight demonstrates that many industries seem to be missing the point.
-For legacy car manufacturers, especially for the European, particularly the German carmakers, this could mean an increased risk of getting behind the curve: saving on software as a core business means high risk and uncalculable strategy disadvantages.
+For legacy car manufacturers, especially for European particularly German carmakers, this could mean an increased risk of getting behind the curve: saving on software as a core business means high risk and uncalculable strategy disadvantages.

 The outsourcing core technology, such as software and semiconductors, may, in fact, be a key reason why catching up with Tesla, the arch-enemy of the German carmakers, poses such a big challenge.
 Tesla’s team develops many critical technologies in-house, including the artificial intelligence engine needed for self-driving cars and visual object recognition algorithms.
-Tesla has also developed “car-on-the-chip,” which appears as “science fiction” in the legacy car industry.
-It seems difficult to imagine the speed of the development in those areas following the traditional supplier and sub-supplier strategy of the legacy carmakers.
+Tesla has also developed “car-on-the-chip,” which is “science fiction” in the legacy car industry.
+It doesn’t seem easy to imagine the speed of development in those areas following legacy carmakers’ traditional supplier and sub-supplier strategy.

-Industries, such as telecommunication, medical devices, aviation, logistics, and many others, increasingly depend on sophisticated software-based solutions.
+Industries such as telecommunication, medical devices, aviation, logistics, and many others increasingly depend on sophisticated software-based solutions.
 They are hard to effectively and efficiently develop by an off-shore vendor.
-The right mix of business and software expertise is crucial to achieving a cutting-edge competitive advantage at speed required in the software-driven world.
+The right mix of business and software expertise is crucial to achieving a cutting-edge competitive advantage at the speed required in the software-driven world.
 Software has indeed become the “soul” of modern technology-driven businesses.
 Software is your core business.
 It is not an add-on and nice-to-have; it is your business.